jacobkap/crimebythenumbers/docs/geocoding.md

 #>    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 #>   37.71   37.76   37.77   37.77   37.78   37.80
 ```

 No more NAs which means that we successfully geocoded our addresses.
 Another check is to make a simple scatterplot of the data.
-Since all the data is from San Francisco, they should be relatively close to each other.
+Since all of the data is from San Francisco, they should be relatively close to each other.
 If there are dots far from the rest, that is probably a geocoding issue.

 ```r